Consideration of Bill, as amended in the Public Bill Committee

 Government amendments 1 to 18.

 This Bill is an opportunity.
 It is necessary to ensure that we have the ability to continue to update our regulatory frameworks after the end of the transition period.
 We must ensure that we continue to be able to respond swiftly to pressing need.
 This is not a standstill Bill, however.
-It is designed to underpin the way in which the UK approaches the life sciences sector and innovation in health from 2020 onwards—an approach where we promote, to the best of our ability, patients’ access to cutting-edge treatments and encourage the cultivation of new, safe and patient-focused technology, balanced with the need to take swift and effective regulatory and system action, to ensure that patients do not experience adverse outcomes.
+It is designed to underpin the way in which the UK approaches the life sciences sector and innovation in health from 2020 onwards—an approach whereby we promote, to the best of our ability, patients’ access to cutting-edge treatments and encourage the cultivation of new, safe and patient-focused technology, balanced with the need to take swift and effective regulatory and system action, to ensure that patients do not experience adverse outcomes.

-I put on record my gratitude to Members from all parts of the House.
+I put on record my gratitude to Members in all parts of the House.
 On Second Reading and in Committee, they have approached the Bill with a consensus that I hope will continue in the other place.
 We have all understood the principles behind the Bill, and any differences of opinion and scrutiny have been firmly in the best interests of patients and in the interest of ensuring that the Bill goes to the other place in good shape.

 Our experience of the health system is a personal one.
 We have relationships with our GPs and clinicians, and some of us have long-term health conditions or short-term immediate needs that require surgical intervention.
 We all want to know that the health system is taking all possible steps to prevent harm to patients and that the regulator and the health system work in partnership to identify when something is going wrong and to take swift corrective action.
 We would hope that in the event that we experienced an adverse outcome or reported concerns to our doctor, GP or surgeon when something was not working properly, the patient, system and statistical significance of that outcome would be understood and properly addressed; and the clinician, the system and the regulator would engage with the patient on required action.